 Students in the program had to register and complete a preparatory seminar course in the Fall quarter.
-This time was spent learning about the culture and history of Sierra Leone and Western African.
+This time was spent learning about the culture and history of Sierra Leone and Western Africa.
 Special lecturers and guests were brought in to instruct the students on special topics, such as, Western African art and the impact of missionary work in the region.
 Special attention was given to the study of the Sierra Leone education system.
 During this Fall seminar course, students developed proposals and conducted initial research for their final research papers.
 The ten-week Winter quarter was spent in Sierra Leone.
-A group of Sierra Leone based collaborators, the Sierra Leone Foreign Study Committee who assisted Stauffer in establishing the program, also assisted with student orientation, introducing them to the country and arranging many of the in-country details.
+A group of Sierra-Leone-based collaborators, the Sierra Leone Foreign Study Committee, who assisted Stauffer in establishing the program, also assisted with student orientation, introducing them to the country and arranging many in-country details.
 While in Sierra Leone, students were required to observe in Sierra Leone classrooms and continue their research.
 As a Comparative Education requirement, each student worked in a classroom at designated sites throughout Sierra Leone.
 Their role was to observe and assist the primary teachers.
 Students also used their time in Sierra Leone to continue their research for their final papers.
 The students were able to take advantage of the libraries and resources at several Sierra Leone universities for this purpose (e.g. Fourah Bay College, Njala University College, etc.).
 The students and sponsors also took the time to visit different regions of the country and experience various aspects of the culture thanks to the arrangements made by the Sierra Leone Foreign Study Committee and sponsors, Stauffer and Addington.
 Finally, the students completed the program in the Spring quarter.
 This seminar also brought in guest speakers, but the majority of time was spent reflecting on and evaluating their international experiences and revising and submitting final research papers.

 The collection also contains other materials that were not created directly in support of the Comparative Education seminars, such as Freetown newspapers, but many of them capture the historical context of the program.
 Finally, there are also other items that are only indirectly related to the program, touching on broader topics, such as International Education and travel.To learn more about the collection, here is our finding aid for the collection.